Unknwon/unknwon.io/content/posts/200915_setup-sourcegraph-gitlab-keycloak.md

 Then format this X.509 certificate using [X.509 Certificate Format Online Tool](https://www.samltool.com/format_x509cert.php), which effectively adds `-----BEGIN CERTIFICATE-----` and `-----END CERTIFICATE-----` as the first and the last line.

-Now calculate this formatted X.509 certificate using [SAML X.509 Certificate Fingerprint](https://www.samltool.com/fingerprint.php).
+Now calculate this formatted X.509 certificate using [SAML X.509 Certificate Fingerprint](https://www.samltool.com/fingerprint.php), make sure you're using SHA1 as the algorithm.

 Save the fingerprint for later.